 - Embroidery machine and smallest hoop you can fit your design in

-- Onesie (ideally at least 6 months size)
+- Onesie or bodysuit (ideally at least 6 months size)

 - Thread (I use 40 wt 100% polyester embroidery thread for most projects; learn more about types of embroidery thread!)

 - Needle: 75/11 embroidery machine needle (I used a Schmetz gold 75/11 embroidery needle.)